Skagit Valley Tulip Festival 2026: Best Time to Visit, Bloom Updates & Travel Tips

 Spring in Washington State means one thing, tulip season is here, and the breathtaking fields of Skagit Valley are already starting to bloom.

-The Skagit Valley Tulip Festival is one of the most anticipated spring events near Seattle, and in 2026, it’s arriving earlier than expected, from April 1-30, 2026.
+The Skagit Valley Tulip Festival is one of the most anticipated spring events near Seattle.

 When Do the Tulips Bloom?